chaintope/c-lightningrb/README.md

-# ruby-lightning: A ruby client library for lightningd
+# c-lightningrb: A ruby client library for lightningd

 This package implements the Unix socket based JSON-RPC protocol that `lightningd` exposes to the rest of the world.